madgeek-arc/Statistic-chart-generator/README.md

 ## Admin Tool
 [Statistic-chart-generator-Admin](https://github.com/AthanSoulis/Statistic-chart-generator-Admin)

-The tool responsible of giving the specifications for the generated statistic chart.
+The tool responsible of giving the specifications for the generated statistic chart..